juancarlospaco/sweetanitify/README.md

 - How to send Contributions, Improvements, more Anitas phrases?.

-[Send a Pull Request](https://github.com/juancarlospaco/sweetanitify/pulls), [please include the link to the Anitas VOD on Twitch](https://www.twitch.tv/sweet_anita/clips) to prove is her phrases.
+[Send a Pull Request](https://github.com/juancarlospaco/sweetanitify/pulls), [you must provide the link to the Anitas VOD on Twitch](https://www.twitch.tv/sweet_anita/clips) to prove is her phrases.
 You must know coding.